pchunduri6/rag-demystified/blog.md

 2. **summary retrieval** - Given a summary question and a data source, generate an LLM response using the entire data source as context.

-### The core principle
+### The secret sauce

-The core principle behind any advanced RAG pipelines is that each component is powered by a single LLM call.
+Our key insight is that each component in an advanced RAG pipeline is powered by a single LLM call.
 The entire pipeline is a series of LLM calls with carefully crafted prompts.
 These prompts are the secret sauce that enable advanced RAG pipelines to perform complex tasks.

 In fact, any advanced RAG pipeline can be broken down into a series of individual LLM calls that follow a universal input pattern: